-- Buds Are Dry Enough (55-62% Humidity) – Buds should never feel moist and jars should never “sweat” during the curing process.
+- Buds Are Dry Enough – Buds should never feel moist and jars should never “sweat” during the curing process.
 These are signs the buds still contain too much moisture and aren’t ready for storage.
 Why?
 Even in a sealed container you can still get mold, and wetness causes potency to deteriorate faster (and buds turn brown and crumbly)!
-This is really important, because buds being too wet is one of the biggest factors that cause buds to degrade early.
-If you have a humidity monitor, you are aiming for humidity around 55-62% RH before putting them into storage.
+This is really important because buds being too wet is one of the biggest factors that cause buds to degrade early.
+If you have a humidity monitor, you are aiming for humidity under 55% RH before putting them into storage.
 This recommended humidity is a little lower than what’s generally recommended for curing, but helps prevent unwanted biological processes during long-term storage.

 - Keep Buds in the Dark – Avoid letting buds be exposed to light because UV rays cause bud potency to diminish

 - No Heat, No Middling Temperatures – Avoid letting buds be exposed to heat or middling temperatures.
 The temperature should be 60-70°F (15-21°C) or under 32°F (0°C) for the best results.
 Don’t let buds get cold, then hot, then cold, etc. Don’t store them near electronics that may heat up.
 Try to maintain a steady temperature until you’re ready to use your buds.